zcash/zcash/qa/rpc-tests/cc_pytest/README.md

 `-s` flag is optional, just displaying python prints which might be helpful in debugging

+`ci_test.sh` script will start a all CCs full test suite from bootstrapped chain - best way to start the tests

 The `start_chains.py` script can spin needed amount of nodes and start the test chain.
 You can find an example of this script usage in `ci_setup.sh`.
 Don't forget to change `test_config.json` accordingly to the chain params.